A brief history of the Acropolis

-Positioned on the western edge of the city, on the top of the hill of Ayios Stefanos, the Acropolis of Rhodes and its imposing Temple of Apollo, dominates the views.
-Unlike most of the ancient acropoleis it was not fortified.
-It consisted of a monumental zone with Sanctuaries, large temples, public buildings and underground cult places.
+Positioned on the western edge of the city, on the top of the hill of Saint Stefanos, the Acropolis of Rhodes and its imposing Temple of Apollo, are dominant features of the urban landscape.
+Unlike most of the ancient “acropoleis” it was not fortified.
+It consisted of a monumental zone with sanctuaries, large temples, public buildings and underground cult places.

-The buildings on the Acropolis date to the Hellenistic and late Hellenistic periods.
+The buildings on the Acropolis date back to the Hellenistic and late Hellenistic periods.

-From 1946 onwards the Greek Archaeological Service conducted excavations which added to our knowledge of the history and topography of the place.
+From 1946 onwards the Greek Archaeological Service conducted excavations which enriched our knowledge of the history and topography of the place.

-The Acropolis of Rhodes is one of the most interesting and enjoyable archeological sites one can visit.
-Located close to the city and surrounded by a pristine nature with fabulous views, is the favorite jogging and walking place for modern Rhodians.
+The Acropolis of Rhodes is one of the most interesting and fascinating archeological sites one can visit.
+Located close to the city and surrounded by unspoiled nature, it is the favorite jogging and walking place for modern Rhodians.

-The lower part that includes the large Stadium, is safe for small children.
+The lower part that includes the large Stadium, is also safe for young children.